bc-design/pump-ctrl/README.md

   + `n,20`: set pump speed to 20% of maximum
   + `d,50`: set the duty cycle (on time vs. off time) to 50%
   + `c,60000`: set the cycle time (total time of one on-and-off cycle) to 60,000 milliseconds = 10 minutes

+When the code is initially run, the system is paused: pumpSpeed = 0 and pumpRunning = false.
+To get the pump to operate, in addition to setting a pumpSpeed with `s,###` you'll need to resume operation with `r`.

 ### Tools